djkeh/djkeh.github.io/_posts/articles/2017-03-16-How-to-write-a-git-commit-message-kor.md

  Derezz the master control program

  MCP turned out to be evil and had become intent on world domination.
- This commit throws Tron's disc into MCP (causing its deresolution) and turns it back into a chess game.
+ This commit throws disc of Tron into MCP (causing its deresolution) and turns it back into a chess game.
 ```